-This course provides an introduction to design process, illustration, model drawing, and rendering techniques for fashion figures and technical flats.
-It functions as a support class for FDES 121, Core Skills, and coordinates skill building with specific design projects.
-Emphasis is placed on learning basic skills, critique, as well as beginning to develop a personal visual style and design aesthetic.
+This course provides an introduction to design process, illustration, model drawing, and rendering techniques for fashion flats, croquis figures, flat drawing, and fabric rendering techniques in various media.
+Emphasis is placed on development of well-proportioned sketches.
 Studio.
 Prerequisite or Co-requisite: FOUN 105, Introduction to Figure Drawing.